afajem/getkong.org/app/docs/0.6.x/plugin-development/entities-cache.md

 | `entity`                           | Table  | The most recent updated entity, or the entity deleted or created.
 | `old_entity`                       | Table  | Only for update events, the old version of the entity.

 The entities being transmitted in the `entity` and `old_entity` properties do not have all the fields defined in the schema, but only a subset.
 This is required because every event is sent in a UDP packet with a payload size limit of 512 bytes.
-This subset is being returned by the `marshall_event` function in the schema, that you **must** implement.
+This subset is being returned by the `marshall_event` function in the schema, that you can optionally implement.

 #### marshall_event

 This function serializes the custom entity to a minimal version that only includes the fields we will later need to use in `hooks.lua`.
+If `marshall_event` is not implememented, by default Kong does not send any entity field value along with the event.

 For example:

 ```lua
 -- daos.lua